-Neale S. Godfrey is an acknowledged expert on family and children’s finances who has been in the financial field for more than 30 years.
-Neale became one of the first female executives at The Chase Manhattan Bank.
-Later, she became the president of The First Women’s Bank and founder of The First Children’s Bank.
+Neale S. Godfrey is an acknowledged expert on family and children’s finances with over 30 years in the financial field.
+Neale began her career with The Chase Manhattan Bank, joining as one of the first female executives, and later became President of The First Women’s Bank and founder of The First Children’s Bank.

 In 1989, Neale formed her own company, Children’s Financial Network, Inc., whose mission is to educate children and their parents about money.
 She is the author of 27 books that deal with money, life skills, and value issues, and has been honored with a #1 New York Times Best Seller, Money Doesn’t Grow on Trees: A Parent’s Guide to Raising Financially Responsible Children.